 - the large sac can hold 8 liters and weighs 2.1 oz

 - the medium sac holds 3 liters and weighs 1.4 oz

 - the small sac holds 2 liters and weighs 1 oz

 They all have a plastic clip at one end so you can secure them to a gear loop for extra security.
 But the limitation with Eagle Creek’s Pack-it Sacs is they’re not really shaped right to hold backpacking gear or clothing.
 So it’d be cool if some smart cottage manufacturer added texture to their stuff sacks instead.

 For example, people can easily tell the difference between a rough surface and a smooth one with their hands.
 So if you could make the outside of a stuff sack rough, it would stand out from the other stuff sacks in your pack.
-It wouldn’t surprise me if people could tell the difference between multiple textures, so they’d know exactly whether they were pulling the right stuff sack out of their pack by touch alone.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+It wouldn’t surprise me if people could tell the difference between multiple textures, so they’d know exactly whether they were pulling the right stuff sack out of their pack by touch alone.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.